-DATE WARD IDP & BUDGET RELATED COMMENTS UNFINISHED PROJECTS GENERAL SERVICE

-NUMBER DELIVERY COMPLAINTS

-Nkosindiphile Radebe in Mhlabi

-Village.

-24/04/2024 31 Correction be made as it appears Areas with solar panels Human Settlement

-that connection and energizing of must be provided with must provide Ward

-85 households, the correct electricity.
-31 with RDP

-number of households is 202.
-Houses.

-ANDM must do a handover of the • EPWP workers

-water projects that have been receiving old age

-completed in the ward. grant must be

-Speed Humps must be erected at removed from the

-R61 road before the branch to system.

-Zizityaneni as there are a number Municipality to

-of accidents that had occurred in provide a shelter for

-that area because of the speed. the EPWP

-Municipality must intervene in supervisors when

-that Red Hub projects as there submitting their

-are a lot of challenges in that work.

-project.
-Municipality must

-rather provide

-transport for

-community

-members to public

-meetings especially

-if wards are

-clustered to one

-venue.

-Bolorweni youth be

-assisted by the

-Municipality in

-establishing the

-mining of the stone

-at Bolorweni and

-Siwisa Villages.

-Municipality to

-revive the Mayoral

-cup program.
+DATE WARD IDP & BUDGET RELATED COMMENTS UNFINISHED PROJECTS GENERAL SERVICE NUMBER DELIVERY COMPLAINTS Nkosindiphile Radebe in Mhlabi Village.
+24/04/2024 31 Correction be made as it appears that connection and energizing of 85 households, the correct number of households is 202.
+ANDM must do a handover of the water projects that have been completed in the ward.
+Speed Humps must be erected at R61 road before the branch to Zizityaneni as there are a number of accidents that had occurred in that area because of the speed.
+Municipality must intervene in that Red Hub projects as there are a lot of challenges in that project.
+Areas with solar panels must be provided with electricity.
+Human Settlement must provide Ward 31 with RDP Houses.
+EPWP workers receiving old age grant must be removed from the system.
+Municipality to provide a shelter for the EPWP supervisors when submitting their work.
+Municipality must rather provide transport for community members to public meetings especially if wards are clustered to one venue.
+Bolorweni youth be assisted by the Municipality in establishing the mining of the stone at Bolorweni and Siwisa Villages.
+Municipality to revive the Mayoral cup program.
 24/04/2024 04 Mdeni Access Road must be Scholar transport

-maintained. be provided to

-DATE WARD IDP & BUDGET RELATED COMMENTS UNFINISHED PROJECTS GENERAL SERVICE NUMBER DELIVERY COMPLAINTS NUMBER Speed humps at Masela and Matankini must be erected.
+DATE WARD IDP & BUDGET RELATED COMMENTS UNFINISHED PROJECTS GENERAL SERVICE NUMBER DELIVERY COMPLAINTS Speed humps at Masela and Matankini must be erected.
 Mazweni Access Road must be maintained.
 Road marking at R61 must be renewed.
 Ward 4 Youth be assisted in farming programs.
 Dyifani Access road completed but there are farrows from the road that affect houses in that area.
-Ward 4 community hall must be Marelane School from various villages.
+Marelane School from various villages.
+Ward 4 community hall must be maintained and paved.
 24/04/24 Sport Stakeholder Lawn Tennis courts only available in Mafumbatha meaning there is no other place in Bizana where Tennis is played.
 Tennis is still in orientation and development stage.
 Proposed tariffs are unaffordable especially when parents are not interested in Tennis.
 This means coaches and players will pay for kids who are interested in Tennis, it was proposed that: Tariffs be paid by elders only.
 The amount be dropped from R470 annually to R150 annually.
 Training fee per hour for school and general members be reduced from R73 per hour to R20 a day, in fact the orientation fee.
-Proposed not to pay until the condition of courts is improved as the is no centre service line, Nets The surface of the court is peeling off.
+Proposed not to pay until the condition of courts is improved as the is no centre service line, Nets are erected using wire and The surface of the court is peeling off.
 There is mud and dust on the court, it does not matter how hard we try to sweep it out, but it is always in vain.
 The machine to tighten the net does not work and it has never worked since started playing as it was destroyed